 I was not born or raised in the United States (USA).
 Like many people, including my wife and her family, I’m an immigrant.
 I’ve lived in the USA since I was eighteen years old, coming here in the 80s to get a college education.
-I love my new country — my wife and became naturalized citizens in the early 90s — and one of my favorite holidays is Thanksgiving.
-Thanksgiving is a holiday all Americans — natural born or not — can celebrate regardless of religion or politics.
+I love my new country — my wife and became naturalised citizens in the early 90s — and one of my favourite holidays is Thanksgiving.
+Thanksgiving is a holiday all Americans, natural born or not can celebrate regardless of religion or politics.

 This year, Thanksgiving was special.
-My brother-in-law was to be married and as Hindu tradition has it, the groom has a special day, the Grah Shanti, on which his body and person is prepared for his wedding.
+My brother-in-law was to be married, and as Hindu tradition has it, the groom has a particular day, the Grah Shanti, on which his body and person is prepared for his wedding.
 This was also an opportunity for the women — on both the groom and bridal party — to get their hands and feet decorated in mehndi.

 So, this Thanksgiving, although we did not have turkey, and stuffing, and my sister-in-law wonderfully creamy mashed potatoes, we were still together, taking part in family traditions and finding much to be thankful for.